 In addition to key insights directly from small commercial customers, study subscribers also receive an industrywide baseline and benchmarks for customer satisfaction, allowing insurers to identify their own strengths and weaknesses and those of their competitors.
 Subscribers will also receive information on critical customer issues that impact loyalty and retention.

 Study deliverables include:

-- Customized executive presentation and in-person discussion that includes data-driven, actionable recommendations for achieving such strategic goals as closing performance gaps with key competitors and/or highest performers in the study
+- Customized executive presentation and in-person discussion that includes data-driven, actionable recommendations for achieving strategic goals

-- Analytical tools for performance insights and peer comparisons
+- Data and analytical tools for performance insights and competitive peer comparisons